 The overall response from the webinar participants was encouraging: some said they had gained new knowledge about neurodiversity and the people who are dealing with it daily.
 They also expressed their willingness to reach out more to such individuals in the future.
 Although the forum lasted less than two hours, it left an impression on the audience.

 Ableism has made its way to deceive us into using the term ‘differently abled’ as a positive term.
 But this term is just another way of perpetuating the ableist idea into the disabled community.
-By using the term differently abled, we choose not to acknowledge what the neurodivergent lack and we fail to accommodate their needs.
+By using the term differently abled, we choose not to acknowledge what the neurodiverse lack and we fail to accommodate their needs.

-But times are a-changing, tides are shifting and the voices of the disabled and neurodivergent individuals will only get louder as they reclaim their rights as fully fledged deserving members of the Malaysian community.
+But times are a-changing, tides are shifting and the voices of the disabled and neurodiverse individuals will only get louder as they reclaim their rights as fully fledged deserving members of the Malaysian community.

-Ivan Ooi and Judy Fong are from the USM School of Educational Studies while John Fong is an Aliran executive member
+Ivan Ooi and Judy Fong are from the USM School of Educational Studies while John Fong is an Aliran executive committee member